Kentik Proxy Agent

 -forked_pprof_host string Bind PPROF for forked clients to this interface and the healthcheck port (optional)

--geo string string GEO File Location (default "/usr/share/cloudhelix/country.csv")
+-geo string GEO File Location (default "/usr/share/cloudhelix/country.csv")

 -geo_small bool Use small geo file